-Intertidal handwork (accessed by land or vessel) is occurring at medium levels across the Exe Estuary SPA, but low levels on this supporting habitat.
-However, due to the continued decline of mussel stocks on the estuary it is recommended that management is considered for intertidal handgathering during the upcoming development of D&S IFCA's Hand-Working Byelaw, which may help to further the Conservation Objectives and Target Attributes.
+Intertidal handwork (accessed by land or vessel) is occurring at medium levels across the Exe Estuary SPA, but commercial activity is low.
+However, due to the continued decline of mussel stocks on the estuary it is recommended that management is considered for intertidal handwork during the upcoming development of D&S IFCA's "Hand-Working Byelaw".
+This would help to further the Conservation Objectives and Target Attributes.